 - We also do not jump if the ambient temperature at jump altitude results in a 120 MPH wind chill factor colder than -30 degrees Fahrenheit.

 - The temperature difference between the surface temperature and the temperature at jump altitude is typically about 3 to 4 degrees colder for every thousand feet or 10 degrees Fahrenheit for every 3,000 feet.
-If the temperature on the ground is 40 degrees, then the temperature at jump altitude can be anywhere from 15 degrees to 0 degrees Fahrenheit.
+If the temperature on the ground is 40 degrees, then the temperature at jump altitude can be anywhere from 15 to zero degrees Fahrenheit.

 If you have waited for at least two hours after your scheduled check-in time and we still have not been able to jump due to the weather, then you may reschedule for another date during the same season at no additional cost.
 However, any difference in price must be paid in full upon arrival for your rescheduled jump.